 - 2 acorn squash

-- 1/4 teaspoon salt or to taste
+- ¼ teaspoon salt, or to taste

-- 2 tablespoons butter melted
+- 2 tablespoons butter, melted

 - 2 tablespoons brown sugar

-- 1/4 to 1/2 teaspoon cinnamon
+- ¼ to ½ teaspoon cinnamon

 - Preheat oven to 400 degrees F.

-- Place the quartered squash cut side down (peel side up) in a large baking dish and add about 1" of water.
+- Place the quartered squash cut side down (peel side up) in a large baking dish and add about 1-inch of water.
 Cover with foil and bake for 30 to 35 minutes, until the squash pierces easily with a sharp knife.